Fantastic Four (2005)

 - Token Evil Teammate: Victor Von Doom.
 Notably in the second movie, where he's already an established villain and later betrays the group again.

 - Too Dumb to Live: In the second film, the General repeatedly trusts Doom over Richards, even giving him access to study the Surfer's board.
+Likely due to their mutual dislike of Richards.
 He even has the audacity to appear surprised when Victor inevitably screws everyone over and steals the board for himself!

 - Twofer Token Minority: Alica Masters is a blind, black female.